dradtke/blog/content/post/gtk-giphy.md

 3. Read the temporary file into memory.

-*Note*: there are ways to download the `.gif` directly into program memory, but they don't support monitoring the download's progress.
+*Note*: there is a way to download the `.gif` directly into program memory, which is a little more efficient, but that approach doesn't support monitoring the download's progress.

 Last, but not least, we need to put together the interface that will listen to all these signals, and show us what we want to see.